 Such rules are in place since WHMCS launched reseller program more than a decade ago and are still valid today.

 We recently discovered that some developers, namely Theme Metro and the infamous WGS that steals contents from this website, are reselling licenses in contrast with the above rules.

 They are developers hence they don't qualify for the program per definition.
 Moreover they are reselling licenses as standalone products.
 There's no bundling with hosting products at all.

 How is it possible they got approved by WHMCS?
-Are they blind?
-Of course not.
+Perhaps there has been some mistake?
+Nope.
 WHMCS exactly know what is going on.
 Both Theme Metro and WGS advertise this partnership anywhere on the internet including WHMCS official forum.

 One day Zomex raised the question and asked this question: why is WHMCS allowing specific companies to violate rules?
 Obviously the good old John managed to respond without responding.

 After 45 days of several passive-aggressive non-replies from WHMCS alternated with silence, we finally got some sort of response.
 Privately in a ticket John said the following.
 I quote:

 «We have some legacy resellers that are bundling with non-hosting related products»